SAP-samples/abap-cheat-sheets/21_XML_JSON.md

 > **💡 Note**<br>
 > - The executable example ...
->   - covers the following topics in simple contexts:
+>   - covers the following topics:
 >     - Creating/Parsing XML Data Using iXML
 >     - Creating/Parsing XML Data Using sXML
 >     - XML Transformations using XSLT and Simple Transformations